This Step: Get a Learner Permit

 Get a Learner Permit in South Dakota

-South Dakota's Graduated Licensing System requires all teens 14 or older and younger than 18 to follow a process of steps before obtaining a driver's license.
+South Dakota's Graduated Licensing System requires all teens 14 years old or older and younger than 18 years old to follow a process of steps before obtaining a driver's license.
 The process starts with an instruction permit.

 A) Ace a Few DMV Practice Permit Tests

 Prepare for the written exam by studying South Dakota's Driver License Manual and then taking multiple practice permit tests.
 All questions mirror those found on the actual written test, allowing you to accurately assess if you're ready to be tested or need more time to hone your understanding of driving rules and safe driving practices.

 B) Gather Required Documents and South Dakota Permit Fees

 When you're ready to be tested, visit any exam station with:

 - Proof of identity and date of birth

 - Social Security number